VP Harris Laughs When Asked Why She Hasn't Visited Southern Border

-Vice President Kamala Harris laughed after being asked why she hadn’t visited the U.S.-Mexico border since President Joe Biden tapped her to lead the effort in tackling the migration crisis.
+Vice President Kamala Harris laughed after being asked why she had not visited the U.S.-Mexico border since President Joe Biden tapped her to lead the effort in tackling the migration crisis.

-During an interview broadcast Tuesday morning on NBC’s “Today” show, Harris was asked why she hadn’t been to the southern border.

-“And I haven’t been to Europe,” Harris said with a laugh.
+“And I haven’t been to Europe,” Harris said with a laugh on NBC’s “Today” show Tuesday.
 “And I mean, I don’t understand the point that you’re making.
 I’m not discounting the importance of the border.”

 Earlier in the interview, when NBC News anchor Lester Holt first asked Harris “why not visit the border,” Harris evaded answering the question directly.